RePlan: Reasoning-guided Region Planning for Complex Instruction-based Image Editing: Data Construction and Benchmark

-\minisection{Task Setting} IV-Complexity highlights the inherent difficulty of faithfully grounding user intent within rich visual contexts, where instructions often involve complex referring expressions and require fine-grained reasoning to align language with specific visual regions.
-Motivated by these challenges, we design the IV-Edit Benchmark around two representative task scenarios: (1) complex real-world photo editing and (2) text-related image editing.
-In both scenarios, we deliberately emphasize images with diverse, non subject-dominated content and editing instructions that demand detailed visual understanding, often combined with world knowledge reasoning.
-This setting reflects the essence of IV-Complexity, providing a challenging testbed for instruction-based image editing.
+IV-Complexity highlights the difficulty of faithfully grounding user intent in rich visual contexts, where instructions involve complex referring expressions and require fine-grained reasoning to align language with the correct visual regions.
+To reflect these challenges, we design IV-Edit to be domain-diverse and reasoning-sensitive, covering two complementary scenarios: (1) complex real-world photo editing and (2) text-related image editing (e.g., posters, slides, charts, and tables).
+Across both scenarios, we intentionally prioritize non subject-dominated images with semantics distributed across multiple objects/regions, reducing single-salient-object shortcuts and encouraging robust instance disambiguation.
+Correspondingly, our instructions emphasize detailed grounded understanding and frequently require reasoning under contextual and real-world constraints (e.g., spatial relations, functional/knowledge cues, and structured text/table semantics).

-Specificly, each instruction is structured into a reference expression and an editing task.
-We consider a total of 7 referring types and 16 task types, as illustrated in Figure~\ref{fig:referring} and Figure~\ref{fig:task}.
-Full definitions of reference categories and task types are provided in Appendix~\ref{app:static}.
+Specifically, each instruction is constructed by composing a \emph{referring expression} and an \emph{editing task}.
+This compositional formulation induces diverse combinations of grounding mechanisms and edit intents, and enables systematic evaluation of instruction following under varied visual domains and reasoning requirements.
+We consider 7 referring types and 16 task types, as illustrated in \cref{fig:referring} and \cref{fig:task}; full definitions are provided in \appref{app:static}.